Vasanth2801/Intern-Week1-/README.md

 * Events are used for communicating between two objects
 * Delegates acts as  connector for two objects
 * delegates are very important for creating events
 * How to add a countdown timer in the Game and how to implement it in UI and update it in every frame until it reaches zero
+* How to use Coroutines and implement it correctly in a Game

 Important POINTS In Today Intern Notes:
 * In delegates the return type and paramters should be same for publisher and subscriber